Updated: May 12

 Making the transition from company driver to owner-operator is a big step.
 You will now be your own boss and will need to set yourself up for happiness and success.
-There are many things to consider when thinking about how to start a trucking company.
+There are many things to consider when thinking about starting a trucking business.

-Before you go down this new path, here are five things you have to do to start your own trucking business.
+Before you go down this new path, here are five steps you have to take to start your own trucking business with one truck.

 Write up a business plan